open-wa/wa-automate-nodejs/README.md

 7. Implement a [promise-queue](https://github.com/sindresorhus/p-queue)
 8. Use a unique and valid custom user-agent
 9. ```await``` all sulla-hotfix methods just in case
+10. Do not run your sulla-hotfix instance on a Windows machine.
+11. Always [kill the session safely](https://github.com/smashah/sulla#kill-the-session) upon error or SIGINT.

 ```javascript
 import { create, Whatsapp} from 'sulla-hotfix';